How prairie Helps Conserve Water

 Half of the United States relies on groundwater as their primary source of water.
 It’s a vital part of our society, and it’s getting lower.
 Some places lower than others.
 In Northern Texas, Oklahoma, California, and other naturally dry states are depleting their groundwater levels rapidly.
 (See graph for more details).

 A solution that I was not expecting as I was researching the topic was prairie.
 I first heard it during a podcast interview with Ryan Callaghan.
 He mentioned that prairie helps raise water table levels.
-My immediate thought was “what… how?” but the situation demanded the conservation meander on like a hippo in water.
+My immediate thought was “what… how?” but the situation demanded the conversation meander on like a hippo in water.
 There was no stopping it.

 After thorough research, I discovered there are several major methods in which the prairies help raise the water levels-- root systems, soil structure, evapotranspiration, wetland support.